Five Design Mistakes That Kill Conversion Rates

-Good web design is usually simple and intuitive, but that doesn’t mean web design is easy or that design mistakes don’t occur.
-This is why it’s important to bring together specialists in areas such as UX design, conversion optimisation and user research to help create a great user experience that delivers a high conversion rate.
+Good web design is usually simple and intuitive.
+That doesn’t mean web design is easy or that design mistakes don’t occur.
+This is why it’s important to bring together specialists.
+Such as UX design, conversion optimisation and user research to help create a great user experience that delivers a high conversion rate.

 Design mistakes occur because even with the best intentions things are missed or compromises are made that can have a huge impact on the user experience and conversion rates.
 That is why it’s important to track user behaviour and monitor the customer experience on a continuous basis.
 A heuristic evaluation of a site will often uncover a multitude of sins and areas of interest that need further investigating.

-Here are a five common website design mistakes that can adversely affect your conversion rate.
+Here are a five common mistakes that can affect your conversion rate.

 1. Dead end: